-(RSB) was completed in 2006 and provides administrative and support functions in a single location for employees and visiting scientists.
+The Laboratory's Research Support Building (RSB) was completed in 2006 and provides administrative and support functions in a single location for employees and visiting scientists.
 The RSB has been awarded the LEED Silver certification from the U.S. Green Building Council.
-This award is based on five categories: sustainability, water efficiency, energy and atmosphere, materials and resources, and indoor environmental quality.
+This award was based on five categories: sustainability, water efficiency, energy and atmosphere, materials and resources, and indoor environmental quality.